Frequently Asked Questions for Undergraduates

 -

-Yes, you can get course credit for independent research at three levels.
+Yes, you can get course credit for independent research at different levels.
 PSY 91/92 is for students just getting involved in research, and PSY 191/192 is a more advanced course in which a greater amount of independence and productivity is expected.
 However, no more than two independent study type courses (PSY 91/92, PSY 97/98, PSY 99, PSY 191/192, PSY 181/182, PSY 199) may be counted toward the major.
 These options are also available during the summer, but requires Tufts Summer School enrollment and advanced coordination with a supervising faculty member.

 -